 #5 Do your due diligence!

-Ask for the influencer’s page and profile insights and check their audience to ensure they really are they your target market.
+Ask for the influencer’s page and profile insights and check their audience to ensure they really are your target market.
 Data and metrics are key in understanding any marketing campaign’s potential success and end return on investment.
 It also shows you, in black and white, if someone is the real deal.

-Q-83 is an influencer certification platform that claims it can give you 100 per cent accurate application programming interface data, automating how influencers and talent managers share metrics and campaign reports.
+Kitly (previously known as Q-83) is an influencer certification platform that claims it can give you 100 per cent accurate application programming interface data, automating how influencers and talent managers share metrics and campaign reports.
 For influencers, they can also prove their commercial value by linking their Instagram account, which then allows brands and agencies to access metrics and data on the spot!

 #6 Write a brief

 Once you’re confident you’ve found the right influencer, you should write a brief.
 Your brief should clearly set your expectations, your Key Performance Indicators (KPI’s), provide details on the agreed payment terms, and explain the product returns policy.